-- 1. Detection of Arrhythmias: The DR200/ HE & DR300 Digital Recorder is indicated for use in continuous monitoring of cardiac rhythm when intermittent arrhythmia are suspected due to patient symptoms such as palpitations, transient ischemic attacks (TIAs), syncope (fainting), or other such symptoms as determined by the physician. - 2.
-Efficacy of Treatment: The DR200/HE & DR300 Digital Recorder is indicated for use to determine whether current pharmacological treatment(s) of known arrhythmia is effective by measuring the frequency and
+Detection of Arrhythmias: The DR200/HE Holter Recorder is indicated for use in continuous recordings of cardiac rhythm when intermittent arrhythmias are suspected due to patient symptoms such as palpitations, transient ischemic attacks (TIAs), syncope (fainting), or other such symptoms as determined by the physician.

-- duration of the arrhythmia compared to the frequency and duration prior to treatment. - 3.
-Pacemaker Evaluation: The DR200/HE & DR300 Digital Recorder is indicated for use to evaluate the function of implanted pacemakers to insure that the pacemaker is functioning within prescribed limits. - 4.
-The DR200/HE & DR300 Digital Recorder is to be used only on the order of a physician.
+Efficacy of Treatment: The DR200/HE Holter Recorder is indicated for use to determine whether current pharmacological treatment(s) of known arrhythmia is effective by measuring the frequency and duration of the arrhythmia compared to the frequency and duration prior to treatment.

+Pacemaker Evaluation: The DR200/HE Holter Recorder is indicated for use to evaluate the function of implanted pacemakers to ensure that the pacemaker is functioning within prescribed limits.